szhang2018/Restaurant_Reservation_App/README.md

 This is standalone application, you can run it by command line or using your favorite IDE. i.e., below is the run configuration for IntelliJ IDEA:
 ![img_2.png](img_2.png)
+Or run in command line with packaged jar: java -jar RestaurantReservation-1.0.0-SNAPSHOT.jar

 ## How to Test
 1. Junit tests are provided in the `src/test/java` directory, especially for the Controller ReservationHandler